asa55/azure-virtual-network-docs-as-flashcards/Deck/Concepts/Concepts-and-best-practices/1-VNet-concepts.md

 ##

-When creating a VNet, you must specify a custom private IP address space using
+When creating a VNet, you must specify a custom private IP address space using public and private (RFC `_____`) addresses.

 %

-public and private (RFC 1918) addresses.
+When creating a VNet, you must specify a custom private IP address space using public and private (RFC **1918**) addresses.

 ##

-Azure assigns resources in a virtual network a private IP address from
+Azure assigns resources in a virtual network a private IP address from the address space that

 %

-the address space that you assign.
+you assign

 ##